-- Health tip: avoid peanut butter sweetened with xylitol!
+- Avoid peanut butter sweetened with xylitol!
 It’s dangerous for dogs.

 - Place a few chew toys and snacks in the bottom of your bowl

-- Add in the water and chicken broth or peanut butter combination, then freeze for 30 minutes
+- Add the water and chicken broth or peanut butter combination, then freeze for 30 minutes

 - Remove, then add another layer and repeat